LunchBadger/lunchbadger-ui/README.md

 # LunchBadger Manage Plugin

 To develop, you require core of Lunch Badger application.
-Just put the plugin inside plugins/ directory of core and start development.
+Just put the plugin inside plugins/ directory of container.
+Core is required to develop.

+Development process require container to be started, because it also listens to plugin change.
+Simply - you have to start container and each plugin separately to develop.

 ## Installation
 Simply run `npm install` inside the main catalog